 Singapore is one of the most expensive countries in which to own a car.
-See for yourself, in Deutsche Bank’s price of goods survey in 2015.
-Next to your house, your car is probably going to be the second most expensive thing you ever buy.
-So before you go ahead and commit, make sure you have at least a general understanding of the Certificate of Entitlement (COE).
+In fact, it is for this reason that we’ve been named the most expensive city for expatriates to live in by the Economist’s Intelligence unit.
+Other than your house, your car is probably going to be the second most expensive thing you’d ever buy.
+So before you go ahead and commit, make sure you at least have a general understanding of the Certificate of Entitlement (COE).

 What is COE?